 Both pre and post survey datasets contain questions that ask the students whether they were trained for a particular research skill.
 The responses in the pre-survey dataset are categorical, whereas those in the post-survey dataset are numerical.
-It was necessary for both these columns to be standardised for comparison, thus we changed the pre-survey reponses to numerical format..DATA PREPARATION FOR EXPLORATORY DATA ANALYSIS
+It was necessary for both these columns to be standardised for comparison, thus we changed the pre-survey reponses to numerical format.

+5.3 DATA PREPARATION FOR EXPLORATORY DATA ANALYSIS

-To conduct the analysis, we had to transform the given data.
-We used a 1-5 scale represent the answers as it facilitated the visualisation process.
-Response columns were pivoted to give rise to a database format.
-Then, we had to create several calculated fields:
+Data transformation was needed for the analysis.
+We used a 1-5 scale to represent the answers as it facilitated the visualisation process.
+Response columns were pivoted to create a database format.
+Then, we created calculated fields:

 Sum(Answers): For each research skill, for each response (Not At All Confident – Very Confident)

-Negative Scores: If the score was less than 3 (Not At All Confident and Slightly Confident), it would be considered a negative score, and if it was more than 3 (Confident and Very Confident) it would not.
-For scores equal to 3 (Somewhat Confident), we split total responses in two – half would be considered negative while the other half would not.
-This was because we cannot be sure as to the distribution of confidence within this response, so we assumed a fair split.
+Negative Scores: If the score was less than 3 (Not At All Confident and Slightly Confident), it was considered a negative score, and if it was more than 3 (Confident and Very Confident) it was considered a positive score.
+For scores equal to 3 (Somewhat Confident), we split total responses in two – half would be considered negative while the other half would be considered positive.
+We assumed a fair split because we cannot be sure about the distribution of confidence within this response

 Total Negative Scores: Total of the negative scores summed up across each skill category